syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ## Exporting images to PDF document

 By default, images which is loaded in the GridTemplateColumn will not be exported to PDF.
-You can export it by handling CellExporting.
-In DataGridCellPdfExportingEventHandler, image is loaded in PdfGridCell.
+You can export it by handling CellExporting event.
+In `DataGridCellPdfExportingEventHandler`, the required image is loaded in the PdfGridCell.

 {% highlight c# %}
 private void PdfExport_CellExporting(object sender, DataGridCellPdfExportingEventArgs e)